-- > State Forestry Agencies are the only eligible applicants. - > States are limited to submitting 3 proposals.
+- > State Forestry Agencies are the only eligible applicants. - States are limited to submitting 3 proposals.
 Each proposal will be limited to a \$300,000 request. - Multi-State Proposals: Please see directions below on how to submit a multi-state proposal.
 The proposal will count toward each state's maximum submission of three, with each separate budget limited to a \$300,000 request.
 The proposal will be scored as one in order to receive the same ranked position.
 The "lead" applicant is the state that begins the application and has a "submit" button.
 There is no other distinction between lead and co-applicants(s).
 A state can participate in a multi-state project and chose not to submit a multi-state proposal.
-This would allow the narratives to be unique to each state. - > Projects that include collaboration among multiple entities are encouraged within the criteria. - No state will receive more than 15% of the total funds available to the West through this process. - ➤ Projects can indicate a multi-year implementation timeframe, up to three (3) years.
-Funding, however, will be delivered in the Fiscal Year of the application. - ➤ Collaboration and coordination with the USDA Forest Service and other public land management agencies is encouraged; however, grant awards can only be used for work on non-federal (including Tribal) land. - ➤ Proposal require a 1:1 match from the state grant recipient and a 1:1 match on funds received in excess of \$200,000 for territorial, flag islands and freely associated states.
+This would allow the narratives to be unique to each state. - > Projects that include collaboration among multiple entities are encouraged within the criteria. - > No state will receive more than 15% of the total funds available to the West through this process. - Projects can indicate a multi-year implementation timeframe, up to three (3) years.
+Funding, however, will be delivered in the Fiscal Year of the application. - Collaboration and coordination with the USDA Forest Service and other public land management agencies is encouraged; however, grant awards can only be used for work on non-federal (including Tribal) land. - Proposals require a 1:1 match from the state grant recipient and a 1:1 match on funds received in excess of \$200,000 for territorial, flag islands and freely associated states.
 The list for all are: Territory of Guam, Territory of American Samoa, Commonwealth of the Northern Mariana Islands, Republic of Palau, Republic of the Marshalls Islands, and the Federated States of Micronesia. - The WFLC has approved a sub-competition for the Western Pacific islands.
-There is no difference in the applications process.
+There is no difference in the application process.
 All applications use the same www.forestrygrants.org web portal and have the same deadlines and guidance.
 Projects submitted by the Pacific island agencies (PI) will be submitted and scored with all other applications.
-PI projects that are successful and are less than \$200,000 per project will be funded via set-aside funding of up to
+PI projects that are successful and are less than \$200,000 per project will be funded via set-aside funding of up to \$300,000.
+This offers an opportunity for smaller projects from the PI applicants to compete with the larger \$300,000 projects for funding.
+Any PI projects requesting funding above \$200,000 will not take part in the sub-competition and will instead compete and be funded within the WLSR process.
+Any funding not used in the PI sub-competition will be returned to the regular WLSR funding pool for use on other projects.